zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Sandy says she is trying to do something similar.
 S he’s also trying to buy only “staples.”
 A “staple” (staple) refers here to a bas ic ingredient that can be used in many different ways to make different kinds of food .
 A “staple,” at least in the United States, would probably include things like m ilk, eggs, salt, perhaps sugar, certain kinds of meat – these are ingredients or th ings you can make food out of that can be used in many different ways or that are  considered things that everyone needs or wants to eat.

 In some countries, rice is a staple.
 You will eat r ice at almost every meal.
 In other countries, potatoes are a staple.
 They are things y ou eat all the time.
 Paresh continues, “My mother also bought in bulk and stock ed up when things were on sale.”
-“To buy in bulk” (bulk) means to buy a lot o f something, to buy a large quantity of something.
+“To buy in bulk” (bulk) means to buy a lot of something, to buy a large quantity of something.
 So, instead of buying, say, two cans of corn, you would buy 10 cans of corn.
 You would buy in bulk because often it’s cheaper to buy a lot of something.

 There are stores here in the U.S. where you can onl y buy in bulk.
 You have to buy a lot of things of whatever it is you’re buying .
 Paresh’s mother also “stocked up when things were on sale” – that is, when they w ere being sold at a lower price by the store.
 “To stock (stock) up on” someth ing is a phrasal verb meaning to buy a large amount of something to use in the fu ture.
 Sandy says, “I’ll need to start doing that.”